daanknoors/fl_titanic/README.md

 # Federated Learning - Titanic

 ## Objective
-Train an ML model of your choice to predict the survival probability in a federated setup and benchmark it against a model being trained on the full dataset.
+Train a ML model to predict the survival probability in a federated setup and benchmark it against a model being trained on the full dataset.

 ## Data
 - **Titanic**: split in two sets A and B with same feature input but different records, i.e. horizontally partitioned data.